kyma-project/cli/README.md

 - `provision minikube` initializes Minikube on a new cluster.
 It replaces the `minikube.sh` script.
 - `install` installs Kyma to a cluster based on the current release.
 It replaces the `ìnstaller.sh` and `is-installed.sh` script.
 - `uninstall` uninstalls all Kyma-related resources from a cluster.
+- `test` runs tests on a provisioned Kyma cluster.
 - `completion` generates and shows the bash completion script.
 - `help` displays and explains the usage of a given command.

+For details on particular commands and options, see [this](https://github.com/kyma-project/cli/tree/master/docs/gen-docs) list.

 ### Use Kyma CLI